Saturday, 14 August 2010 Grade 5 Online Course Hits: 119733

-Grade Five Music Theory - Lesson 3: Time Signatures
+Time Signatures: Grade Five Music Theory - Lesson 3

-To read this page with US terminology (e.g. "quarter note" instead of "crotchet") hold your mouse over any underlined word.
+To read this page with US terminology (e.g. "quarter note" instead of "crotchet") hold your mouse over any word you don't recognise.

 The time signature tells you how many beats there are in each bar, and how long each beat is.